-One of my patients recently asked me if pregnant women can eat fish.
+One of my patients recently asked me if pregnant people can eat fish.
 I love fish – low in saturated fats and high in omega 3 fatty acids, it’s a great source of heart-healthy protein.
 I grew up on the coast and as a child was lucky enough to be able to eat beautiful fresh fish.
-So no-one is more disappointed than me that so many fish are too contaminated to be safe.
-However the health benefits outweigh the concerns for me and I do still eat fish.
+So no one is more disappointed than me that so many fish are too contaminated to be safe.
+However, the health benefits outweigh the concerns for me and I do still eat fish.
 I’m just very careful about the kinds of fish I eat.

 Taking in too much methyl mercury can cause some serious health problems.
 When we eat fish it is absorbed through the intestines and spreads throughout our bodies.
-It enters the brain in the blood stream and can effect the nervous system.
-It can also cross the placenta to effect an unborn child or be passed through breast milk to an infant.
+It enters the brain in the bloodstream and can affect the nervous system.
+It can also cross the placenta to affect an unborn child or be passed through breast milk to an infant.